benw1672/UH-Capacitors/index.md

 We are highly interested in finding novel ultracapacitors with even higher energy storage densities.
 However, experimentally determining electrical properties is very tedious, and even approximating electric properties using a quantum-mechanical (density functional theory) calculation is highly computationally intensive and can take hours per material.
 If we wish to examine thousands of potential materials, neither of these options is feasible.
 Therefore, we can improve our approach by instead using a machine learning model to make high-throughput predictions of energy storage density, the best of which can then be experimentally validated.
 This is a relatively new approach in the field of materials science, so any positive results may serve as a helpful proof-of-concept.

 ## Background
-The energy storage density, U, is proportional to two materials properties of the dielectric: the dielectric constant, κ, and the square of the band gap, Eg. In other words, we can define a desired figure of merit FOM = κE<sub>g</sub><sup>2</sup> ~ U, for which we wish to achieve the maximum value.
-Large U is difficult to find in practice because κ and Eg are competing quantities.
+The energy storage density, U, is proportional to two materials properties of the dielectric: the dielectric constant, κ, and the square of the band gap, E<sub>g</sub>.
+In other words, we can define a desired figure of merit FOM = κE<sub>g</sub><sup>2</sup> ~ U, for which we wish to achieve the maximum value.
+Large U is difficult to find in practice because κ and E<sub>g</sub> are competing quantities.

 In particular, Anti-ferroelectric (AFE) dielectric materials are considered particularly good candidates for further development of ultracapacitive systems due to their high energy storage densities and low losses.
 The the majority of AFEs have a perovskite lattice structure with chemical formula ABO<sub>3</sub>, where A is a monovalent or divalent metal, B is a transition metal, and O may occasionally be replaced by F, Br, or Cl.
 Because these are the most common high energy storage materials, our focus in this initial machine learning exploration is the prediction of promising novel AFE materials.
 In the future, this may serve as the basis for similar explorations focusing on other material structures.